Apache-2.0 — available on crates.io & AUR

 Features

-Plays MP3, FLAC, OGG, WAV, AAC, M4A, Opus, and more via Symphonia — no FFmpeg required.
+Plays MP3, FLAC, OGG, WAV, AAC, M4A, Opus, AIFF and more via Symphonia — no FFmpeg required.

 Every action is a single keypress.
 Tab between panels, j/k to navigate, space to play.

 Playback runs on a dedicated thread.
-Heavy I/O will never stutter your music.
+UI interactions will never stutter your music.

 Keybindings